radule90/CI_PP_3/README.md

 3. When clicked, you should have a copy of repository in your GitHub

 ### Heroku Deployment
+- A requirements.txt file created with pip freeze > requirements.txt.
 - Create a new [Heroku](https://heroku.com/) app, select name and region
 - In Settings, set the buildpacks to Python and NodeJS in that order
 - In Deploy section,  select the Github repository from the menu